Intel-bigdata/Spark-PMoF/rpmp/README.md

-# RPMP(Remote Persistent Memory Pool)
+# Remote Persistent Memory Pool (RPMP)
-RPMP was designed as a fully disaggregated shuffle solution for distributed compute system, leveraging state-of-art hardware technologies including persist memory and RDMA, but are not necessarily limited to a shuffle solution.
-It extends local PM(Persistent Memory) to remote PM and targets on a distributed persistent memory pool, providing easy-to-use interfaces, like the malloc and free in standard C library.
+RPMP was designed as a fully disaggregated shuffle solution for distributed compute system, leveraging state-of-the-art hardware technologies, including persist memory and RDMA, but are not necessarily limited to a shuffle solution.
+It extends local PM (Persistent Memory) to remote PM and targets on a distributed persistent memory pool, providing easy-to-use interfaces, like `malloc` and `free` in standard C library.

 ## Contents
 - [Prerequisite](#prerequisite)